 - Organizations are unable to determine the root cause of performance deficits because the structure is ill defined or inconsistent

 - Often, the seven basic functions of any organization and their sub-functions have not been clearly assigned, resulting in work finding itself on the CEO’s desk rather than handled elsewhere in the structure

 What’s the Norm?

 When asked about organizational structure, most executives hand you an organizational chart and consider it done.
 These charts do depict who reports to who, how many layers there are to the structure and help to determine whether or not managers have more direct reports than is recommended.
 But, they rarely depict how the organization actually functions, the result of which is a series of work arounds that place a burden on high performing individuals.

-Job descriptions, as most commonly practiced, define in general terms what one is to do, what experience/education is required, etc. These are useful for purposes of defining where a job sits in the pay structure of the organization, but don’t answer the critical elements of the 7 Questions.
-Employees need to know what they are to produce (end products) rather than what they are to do (effort).
-They need to know what authority have.
+Job descriptions, as most commonly practiced, define in general terms what one is to do, what experience and education are required, etc. These are useful for purposes of defining where a job sits in the pay structure of the organization, but they don’t answer the critical elements of the 7 Questions.
+Specifically, employees need to know what they are to produce (end products) rather than what they are to do (effort).
+They need to know what authority they have.
 They need to know what data will be examined to determine if they are performing well.
 I will be discussing specifics on job descriptions in a future blog.

 In most organizations, processes that define how employees are to work together to produce the products/services of the organization are a) not defined, b) not optimized, c) not consistent.
 The end result here is that best practices remain unknown and performance is compromised by 20-60% in most cases.

 Hopefully, these findings have gotten your attention, and you are asking yourself how your organization stacks up to the norm and how many of your employees can give an honest “yes” to the three critical questions detailed in the 2nd paragraph above.